upptime/upptime.js.org/docs/get-started.md

 ### Enable publishing

 To get a static status website, you have to enable GitHub Pages on your new repository.
+Usually, GitHub will enable GitHub Pages as soon as a `gh-pages` branch is detected.
+If this doesn't happen should you do the following steps.

 1. Go to your repository settings page
 1. Go to the "Pages" sub-section on the left